Hey Nostradamus!: Inspiration

-Coupland began to write the novel in December 2001, after a "nightmarish 40-city tour that began on 10 September".
-This tour took him across the United States and allowed him to experience the "collective sorrow" of the United States.
-Coupland began to research the Columbine events after this experience.
+Coupland began to write the novel in December 2001, after a "nightmarish 40-city tour" of the United States that allowed him to experience the country's "collective sorrow".
+He began to research the events of the Columbine massacre after this experience.

-The quotation from Corinthians that opens the novel was found on a gravestone of one of the children who died in a high school shooting.
+The quotation from Corinthians that opens the novel was found on a gravestone of a child who died in a high school shooting.

 History of the novel

-An international best-selling novel, the novel was received well by critics.
+The novel was an international best-seller and was received well by critics.

 The novel was released the same week as Gus Van Sant's film Elephant, which also dealt with a Columbine-like situation.

 Coupland also had an art installation on the same topic, called "Tropical Birds", which featured 3D versions of the kneeling figure from the front cover of Hey Nostradamus!, and other pieces which features scenes from a school shooting tragedy.